Mr-Pnut/portable-n64-toolchain/README.md

 ## Huh?
 This is a preconfigured, ready to go N64 build environment using the "modern" N64 toolchain found https://github.com/trhodeos/modern-n64sdk (big ups trhodeos).

 The goal is minimal setup of the SDK.
-This could potentially also make your builds CI ready -- having one central place to build your N64 project team, or getting people set up with an SDK asap, provided they have Docker.
+This could potentially also make your builds CI ready -- having one central place to build your N64 project for you team, or getting people set up with an SDK asap, provided they have Docker.

 ## Building the toolchain
 Of course you have to have Docker installed as a prerequisite.
 So install it if you don't have it.